-According to, matter and anti-matter should have been created in equal amounts.
+According to, matter and anti-matter should have been created in equal amounts at the 'beginning' of the Universe.
 And, in experiments with high-energy particle accelerators, that is exactly what happens.
-Baryons (i.e. 'heavy' particles such as neutrons, protons, and their constituent quarks) are created in exactly equal numbers.
+Baryons (i.e. 'heavy' particles such as neutrons, protons, and their constituent quarks) and their anti-particle equivalents (anti-baryons) are created in equal numbers.

 Source; Proceedings, 26th International Nuclear Physics Conference (INPC2016)

 There could be areas of the universe where antimatter dominates - but no observations have so far identified regions in space where antimatter and matter encounter each other - catastrophic zones which would be easily detectable due to the radiation that would be produced.

 Theories that explain this apparent asymmetry violate other measurements.â€ť

 Source : NASA AMS-02 project.